Fresh Strawberry Granita

-It takes a little time to make granita (about 3 hours) but your freezer does almost all the job for you.
+It takes a little time to make granita (about 3 hours) but your freezer does almost all the work for you.
 You just have to prepare the syrup, purée the fruits, combine together, put in the freezer and check back on your baby every half hour.
 In between, just relax.

 Making granita is a perfect way to use overripe fruits you won’t have time to use before they spoiled.